FyroxEngine/Fyrox/ARCHITECTURE.md

 #### wrap_panel.rs

-### rg3d-sound
+### fyrox-sound

-rg3d-sound is a standalone sound engine with multiple renderers and high-quality sound.
+fyrox-sound is a standalone sound engine with multiple renderers and high-quality sound.
 The sound engine provides support for binaural sound rendering using HRTF, which gives excellent sound spatialization.

 #### buffer/mod.rs